SwisscomTrustServices/AIS-Postman-Samples/README.md

 **PAR Based Signing Flow**:

-Postman samples available by mid Aug. with the next RAX PROD release.
-Currently only in PRE-PROD available.
+Postman samples are available by mid Aug. with the next RAX PROD release.
+Currently the samples are only in PRE-PROD available.

 **CIBA Based Signing Flow**:

-Customer Futurae Account is Required.
+Customer Futurae Account is Required to run the samples.

  ## ETSI Postman Sample Videos